Reclaim and Upcycle for Stylish Painted Picture Frames

 You could even go for black frames on a white wall, and perhaps just pick a few to paint in an accent colour of your choice, which you could echo in soft furnishings like a bright blue, hot pink or vivid green.

-There are some great uses of accent colour in the Hiddenbed.com article where this image below comes from.
+There are some great uses of accent colour that can be found on the Hiddenbed.com website.

 If you end up with too many coats of paint and you are losing the details in your frames then you can simply start again by stripping off the paint and re-priming.